Homosexuality and the Anglican Communion: 2010–2014

 In January 2013, the House of Bishops ruled that priests in same-sex civil partnerships could be consecrated as bishops.

 In April 2013, the Church of England's Faith and Order Commission, in a missive to clergy, also communicated that "there was a need for committed same-sex couples to be given recognition and 'compassionate attention' from the Church, including special prayers."
-A spokesperson for the church also stated that "The church has no truck with homophobia and even supports clergy who are in civil partnerships ..."
 In November 2013, the Report of the Working Group on Human Sexuality (nicknamed the Pilling Report) was published.
 It said that the Church should "stand firmly" against "homophobic attitudes" and should repent "for the lack of welcome and acceptance extended to homosexual people in the past, and to demonstrate the unconditional acceptance and love of God in Christ for all people".
 The report's key recommendation was "that the church's internal dialogue on the subject of human sexuality might best be addressed through a process of conversations across the church and involving others in the Anglican Communion".
 This recommendation was endorsed and acted on by the church as recounted later in this section.
 Also, in 2013, some in the Church of England planned a liturgical blessing of gay couples.

 In January 2014, the College of Bishops endorsed the Pilling Report recommendation about process of conversations on the issue of homosexuality.

 After the legalisation of same-sex marriages, the Church of England communicated that "the option of civil partnership should remain open for same-sex couples."

 In February 2014, the House of Bishops decreed the following: